Rescuing wild animals in distress

 wild animals

-in distress were cared for by Trisk'ailes between 2007 and 2021 in its former care center.
+wild animals in distress were cared for by Trisk'ailes between 2007 and 2021 in its former care center

 Solution

 The Trisk'ailes wildlife mediation service accompanies an average of over 2,600 people every year, helping around 8 birds, mammals, reptiles and amphibians a day.
-The service is based on the principle of "learning by doing", which teaches the right gestures to adopt, avoiding errors of interpretation and action, and limiting unnecessary intervention (capture, captivity and transport being stressful acts for wild animals).
+The service is based on the principle of "learning by doing", transmitting the right gestures to adopt, avoiding errors of interpretation and action, and limiting unnecessary interventions (capture, captivity and transport being stressful acts for wild animals).

 This way, Trisk'ailes favors the least intrusive possible intervention on site.
 Thus, during the breeding season (March-August), its team guides the birds back to the nest or builds a replacement nest.